Chainsaw safety clothing: History

 In the early 1980s Kjell Eng, the founder of Engtex, got the idea to use textiles for protection and cut prevention.
-Having worked as a logger earlier in life, he was very aware of the danger in using and handling a chainsaw.
+Having worked as a logger earlier in life, he was very aware of the danger of using and handling a chainsaw.
 The first generation of protective fabrics consisted of a multi-layered and specially designed tricot fabric that peeled off layer by layer at contact with the cutting chains.
-This was the start and the first-ever chainsaw protective fabric was born.
+This was the start, and the first-ever chainsaw protective fabric was born.
 Statistics showed a reduction in injuries at work-related accidents in forestry and logging.
-However the new fabrics did not stop the more severe accidents with deep cuts and lethal outcome.
+However, the new fabrics did not stop the more severe accidents with deep cuts and lethal outcomes.

-In the mid-1980s, Kjell Eng introduced the second generation of chainsaw protection and Engtex was granted its first patent in 1989.
+In the mid-1980s, Kjell Eng introduced the second generation of chainsaw protection, and Engtex was granted its first patent in 1989.

-Development of a third generation protective fabrics started in 1992 under the name Avertic.
-By using a new combination of settings, materials and finishing, this new generation of protective textiles enhanced not only the washability of garments but also the level of protection compared to earlier generations.
-Thanks to Kjell Eng's innovative mind, Avertic chainsaw protective textiles are still used in chaps, trousers, boots, jackets and gloves around the world.
-In the spirit of Kjell Eng the manufacturers of PPE strive daily to invent better protection for workers in the forestry and logging industry.
+Development of third generation protective fabrics started in 1992, under the name Avertic.
+By using a new combination of settings, materials and finishing, this new generation of protective textiles enhanced not only the washability of garments, but also the level of protection compared to earlier generations.
+Avertic chainsaw protective textiles are still used in chaps, trousers, boots, jackets and gloves around the world.
+The manufacturers of personal protective equipment strive daily to invent better protection for workers in the forestry and logging industry.

 Chainsaw logo

-In the EU, chainsaw trousers, boots and gloves (the items containing chainsaw protective fabric) must carry a special chainsaw logo.
-This shows that the fabric is of a type tested to protect properly, and also shows the class of protection, the rated maximum chain speed.
+In the EU, chainsaw trousers, boots, and gloves (the items containing chainsaw protective fabric) must carry a special chainsaw logo.
+This shows that the fabric has been tested to protect properly, and also shows the class of protection.

-Additional personal protective equipment (PPE)
+Additional personal protective equipment

 First aid kit

 In the UK and Germany, workers are required to carry a first aid kit containing at least a large wound dressing.

 Whistle and cell phone

 In the UK, workers are recommended to carry a whistle to call for help if they are injured.
 Colleagues may be close by, but unable to hear shouts for help over the noise of a running chainsaw.

-In Germany a "Hilfe im Wald" ("Help in the forest") app shows the next security point where ambulances have access.
-These safety points are numbered and visible by a pole with orange head and the number on.
+In Germany, a "Hilfe im Wald" ("Help in the forest") app shows the next security point where ambulances have access.
+These safety points are numbered and visible by a pole with an orange head with the point number on it.
 These numbers are known to ambulances.